 - Crazy viral traffic – even though I technically went over the limits of what I pay for they allowed through several days of heavy viral traffic and my site never went down once.

 - Moving my old files for free – when I first switched from being on a free blog I couldn’t get my .xml file to upload correctly.
 WordPress would have charged $129 for this service but SiteGround’s customer service did it for free in about two minutes.

-- Fixing super weird tech issues – I had some really odd issues that the general techs had never seen before, and they not only prioritized my problems to the upper level techs but they went above and beyond in the middle of the night to sleuth out the cause of my frustration.
+- Fixing super weird tech issues – I had some really odd issues that the general techs had never seen before, and they not only prioritized my problems to the upper-level techs but they went above and beyond in the middle of the night to sleuth out the cause of my frustration.

 2. WordPress Platform

 Once you’ve purchased hosting, you’ll be able to create a WordPress.org installation.
 Why WordPress?
 It powers a huge portion of the internet, for starters.
 The themes, plugins, and tools available to WordPress bloggers are numerous and well supported.
 Plus it’s free, so you aren’t paying for anything extra on top of your web hosting.